IbrahimMohammed47/SuperHeroChessGame/README.md

 ## Who is this game for
   - For anyone who wants to learn about OOP.
   - For anyone who might find this game fun (which i clearly doubt).
-  - For my future employer who will accept my resume when he/she this project XD.
+  - For my future employer who will accept my resume when he/she sees this project XD.

 ## Contents
   - OOP concepts (Inheritance - Polymorphism - Abstraction - Encapsulation ).